KadamShweta04/SAT/server/index.rst

 EDGES_TO_SUB_ARC_ON_PAGES
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This constraint is rather special to the proof of Yannakakis [#]_.
+This constraint is rather special to the proof sketched in :cite:`DBLP:conf/stoc/Yannakakis86`.
 According to the description in the proof this constraint enforces the following.
 If an edge has one endpoint in one of two specifically designated nodes :math:`s,t` and the other endpoint between them, then it is restricted to certain pages :math:`P^*`.
 The logical formula is:

 .. math::
    \bigvee_{p \in P^*}(\phi_p(e)) \quad \forall e \in E \ | \  V(e) \cap \{s,t\} \neq \{\} \wedge V(e) \in [s,t]